xiaomi-passport/xiaomi-passport.github.io/implicit.md

+## Implicit Grant Type

-Tip: If your app has server side, we recommend you to chose [authorization code grant type](authorization-code.html).
+__Attention__: Implicit grant is applicable for apps without servers, if your app has a server, it's recommended to use [authorization code grant type](authorization-code.html).

 ### 1. Getting Access Token
 ##### request url: &emsp; `https://account.xiaomi.com/oauth2/authorize`